codica2/services-monitoring-with-monit/README.md

 $ sudo chmod u+x /usr/local/bin/slack-webhook.sh
 ```

-Next step is configure over process monitoring to use slack
+Next step is to configure our process monitoring to use slack

 ```
 check process sidekiq_staging with pidfile /tmp/pids/sidekiq.pid